 In my view, it is dangerously wrong to present Russia’s war of aggression in these terms.
 Peace without justice is simply not possible.
 Believing otherwise amounts to repeating the tragic errors of 1938: When Britain’s Prime Minister, Neville Chamberlain, triumphantly returned from the Munich conference carrying a document with Hitler’s signature, declaring that he brought “peace for our time”.

-We all know how “our time” lasted.
+We all know how long “our time” lasted.
 The grand total of 11 months.

 That’s what peace without justice looks like.
 A despot like Putin is only encouraged by what he sees as weakness, signs of the cowardly decadence of the West.
 And just as he has now done repeatedly (!) in the past, he will happily ignore any agreement he signs today once he sees an opportunity, once he thinks that conditions are in his favor.